sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 -- group by country

--- where the country has a title count greater than 10
+-- where the country has more than 10 titles

 -- order by country